Do I Need a Driver’s Licence for a Car Loan?

 The next step:

 Positive Lending Solutions has access to a huge number of lenders.
-The team can give you the answers and point you in the right direction should you need.
+The team can give you the answers and point you in the right direction should you need them.
 Get a quick quote to find out what rates and repayments look like.

 If you’re planning to get a car loan with no licence, although it’s doable, never drive on public roads without a licence.